sirrus233/burning-man-raspberry-pi/README.md

-## Note: I am not the author of this code.
-Storing here for backup purposes.
+## Note: This code was originally written by Matt Bamberger.
+Stored here with his permission.

 This is a set of python scripts to drive some fun patterns on programmable LED panels.